TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 <a id="stall-img"></a>
 {% image "assets/img/posts/misc/dsp/osc-sine-440-stall.jpg", "Oscilloscope of sine wave with stalls (horizontal breaks with no change).", "post1" %}

-<sup>The signal stalls (shown by horizontal lines) because the DAC isn’t updated while buffering.</sup>
+<sup>Prep, start, wait, repeat.
+The signal stalls (shown by horizontal lines) because the DAC isn’t updated while buffering.</sup>
 {.caption}

-To resolve these issues, we need to unleash the final weapon in our arsenal.
+To resolve these issues, we'll unleash the final weapon in our arsenal.

 ### Example: DMA with Double Buffering